vivek-booshan/cs220-sp23/assign/midterm.md

 If the `diff` and `compare` commands complete with no output, that means your program's output matched the expected output.

+Note that you will need to look at the input file (e.g., `test06.txt`) in order to determine which output files are created by the test.

 The `compare` program generates a "diff image" showing the pixels that differ between the compared images.
 You can view this diff image